haktanpolatt/Mergen/README.md

 Drawing inspiration from this legendary figure, we have developed a chess AI that bases its moves not only on power but on foresight, balance, and intuition.

 # 🔧 Features
-- ♟ Deep Move Prediction: Mergen evaluates dozens of possibilities with every move; it plays not just powerfully but strategically.
+- ♟ **Deep Move Prediction**: Mergen evaluates dozens of possibilities with every move using iterative deepening
-- 🌀 Intelligence and Intuition: Unlike traditional engines, Mergen adapts its playing style, showing aggressive or defensive behavior depending on the situation.
-- 📚 Mythological Spirit, Modern Engineering: Named after the wise archer of the past, Mergen is built in Python with modern algorithms.
-- 🕰️ Evolving Intelligence: Learns from training data, recognizes openings, and remembers opponent strategies.
+- 🌀 **Intelligence and Intuition**: Adapts its playing style with advanced algorithms like quiescence search and alpha-beta pruning
+- 📚 **Opening Book**: Plays 25+ established opening systems including Ruy Lopez, Sicilian Defense, and Queen's Gambit
+- 🎯 **Tactical Awareness**: Quiescence search prevents horizon effect and tactical blindness
+- ⚡ **Optimized Performance**: Transposition tables with Zobrist hashing, killer move heuristic, and move ordering
+- � **Search Enhancements**: Iterative deepening with Principal Variation (PV) tracking
+- 📖 **Pawn Promotion Choice**: Select promotion piece (queen, rook, bishop, knight)
+- 🕰️ **Time-Aware**: Tracks thinking time and provides search statistics

 ## 💻 How to Run Mergen?